rgrannell1/RHighlight/README.md

 </body>
 ```

+### 2.3 Footer

 After the body of your document you need to call the highlighter code.
 Generally you
 will use `.highlight_r_code` to highlight all the elements on a page matching a jQuery
 selector.

-You can use a selector of your choice, but a simple method is to use a class select
+You can use a selector of your choice, but a simple method is to use a class selector
 like ".myRCodeClass".
 The callback function takes the highlighted code as a string,
 and lets you wrap the code in html of your choice.
 You will probably want to use the
 same tag your R code was initially wrapped in.

 ```html